moodymudskipper/typed/README.md

 # typed

-*{typed}* implements typing in R, it has 3 main features:
+*{typed}* implements a type system for R, it has 3 main features:

-  - set variable types in a script or the body of a function
+  - set variable types in a script or the body of a function, so they can’t be assigned illegal values
   - set argument types in a function definition
   - set return type of a function

 The user can define their own types, or leverage assertions from other packages.

-Under the hood we use active bindings, so once a variable is restricted to a type, or by any other condition, it cannot be modified in a way that would not respect these restrictions.
+Under the hood variable types use active bindings, so once a variable is restricted by an assertion, it cannot be modified in a way that would not satisfy it.

 ## Installation